esarks/SkylerThomas2/16_chapter-13-devils-run-secular.md

 **Peter Sinking (Matthew 14:22-33)**

-Peter steps out of the boat, walking on water toward Jesus.
-For a moment, he's doing the impossible.

-Then he sees the wind, feels the waves, remembers how crazy this is—and he starts to sink.
+The storm hits in the middle of the night.
+Wind howling.
+Waves crashing over the bow.
+The disciples are straining at the oars, trying to keep the boat from capsizing.
+They're experienced fishermen—they've been through storms before.
+But this one is different.
+Relentless.
+Exhausting.
+And Jesus isn't with them.

+Then, in the pre-dawn darkness, they see something impossible: a figure walking on the water.
+Their first reaction isn't faith—it's terror.
+"It's a ghost!"
+But then they hear His voice cutting through the wind: "Take courage!
+It is I. Don't be afraid."

+Peter, impulsive as always, shouts back: "Lord, if it's you, tell me to come to you on the water."

+"Come."

+One word.
+One invitation.
+And Peter—reckless, passionate Peter—climbs over the side of the boat.
+His foot touches the surface.
+And it holds.
+He takes another step.
+Still holding.
+He's walking on water.
+Actually walking on water.

+For a few glorious moments, Peter is doing the impossible.
+Eyes locked on Jesus.
+Faith overriding physics.

+Then he notices the wind.
+Feels the spray of the waves hitting his legs.
+Hears the roar of the storm around him.
+His brain catches up with what he's doing—*I'm standing on water, this is insane, I'm going to drown*—and the moment he shifts his focus from Jesus to the circumstances, he starts to sink.

+Not slowly.
+Fast.
+Water up to his knees, his waist, his chest.
+Panic floods in.

 And he cries out: "Lord, save me!"

 Three words.
 Not a theological treatise.
 Not a confession of unworthiness.
-Just a desperate cry.
+Not an apology for his lack of faith.
+Just a desperate, drowning cry.

-And immediately—not after Peter proved himself, not after Peter had a better attitude, not after Peter deserved it—immediately, Jesus reached out and caught him.
+And immediately—not after Peter proved himself, not after Peter had a better attitude, not after Peter pulled himself together and deserved it—immediately, Jesus reached out His hand and caught him.

 That's the pattern.
 Not "get yourself together and then call on Jesus."
 But "call on Jesus from the middle of your sinking."

 The enemy wants you to think you have to fix yourself before God will help you.
 But Jesus reaches out immediately when you cry out.

+> "We are not necessarily doubting that God will do the best for us; we are wondering how painful the best will turn out to be."
+> — C.S.
+Lewis, *Letters to Malcolm*

 **The Fall of Satan (Revelation 12:7-12)**

-Revelation gives us a cosmic perspective on spiritual warfare:
+Picture the scene: war breaks out in heaven.
+Not a skirmish.
+Not a disagreement.
+War.
+Michael and his angels arrayed against the dragon and his forces.
+The ancient serpent, the one who deceived Eve in the garden, the accuser who has stood before God's throne day and night bringing charges against His people—he thought he could win.

+But he couldn't.
+"He was not strong enough."

 > "Then war broke out in heaven...
 But he was not strong enough, and they lost their place in heaven.
 The great dragon was hurled down—that ancient serpent called the devil, or Satan...
 The accuser of our brothers and sisters, who accuses them before our God day and night, has been hurled down."
 >
 > — Revelation 12:7-10

-The devil was cast down.
+Not escorted out.
+Not gently removed.
+Hurled.
+Thrown down like a defeated enemy.
+The one who claimed to be like God, the one who promised Eve she could be like God, the one who has been accusing God's children for millennia—cast out.
+Expelled.
 Defeated.
-Expelled from heaven.

 And the response of heaven?
-"Now have come the salvation and the power and the kingdom of our God, and the authority of his Messiah."
+Not relief.
+Not cautious celebration.
+A victory shout: "Now have come the salvation and the power and the kingdom of our God, and the authority of his Messiah!"

 The accuser is cast down.
 His accusations no longer stand.
 His authority is revoked.
-The victory is complete.
+His place in heaven is gone.
+The victory is complete, cosmic, irreversible.

 And the call to believers?